zarhus/docs/docs/getting-started/flashing.md

-    In this case the device name is `/dev/sdx` **but be aware, in next steps replace `/dev/sdx` with the right device name on your platform or else you can damage your system!.**
+    In this case the device name is `/dev/sdx` **but be aware, in next steps replace `/dev/sdx` with the right device name on your platform or else you can damage your system!**

-From the directory you ran your image build run command:
+From the directory you ran your image build, run command:

 ```shell
 $ cd build/tmp/deploy/images/MACHINE_NAME